 He graduated from University of Southern California (BA), Northwestern's Kellogg School of Management (MBA), and the University of San Francisco School of Law (JD).
 Jeff and his wife, Susan, breed and race thoroughbreds in California and have three adult children.

-Kim Miner serves as Senior Vice President/Club Counsel for the PawSox.
-Ms. Miner has more than five years of prior baseball experience with the Boston Red Sox, where she worked in the legal and business development departments, among others, and played an active role in the planning and execution of Fenway Park's 100th Anniversary.
-Immediately prior to joining the PawSox, Ms. Miner was an associate in the corporate practice group at Wilmer Cutler Pickering Hale and Dorr LLP in Boston.
-In addition to managing all aspects of the club's legal operations, Ms. Miner leads the club's reinvigorated PawSox/Skeffington Charitable Foundation.
+Kim Miner serves as Executive Vice President/General Counsel for the PawSox.
+In addition to managing all aspects of the club's legal operations and advising on various strategic business decisions, Ms. Miner leads the club's reinvigorated PawSox Foundation.
+Ms. Miner's prior baseball experience includes the Boston Red Sox, where she worked in the legal and business development departments, among others.
+Immediately prior to joining the PawSox, Ms. Miner was a member of the corporate practice group at Wilmer Cutler Pickering Hale and Dorr LLP in Boston.
 Ms. Miner is a graduate of Harvard Law School and Tufts University, where she played collegiate softball.

 Rob Crain is a native of Burlington, Massachusetts and graduate of Springfield College in Springfield, MA.
 While at Springfield College, Rob double majored in Sport Management and Business Management with a concentration in Marketing.
 He also pitched for the school's baseball team.